 - Conduct what-if analyses to see how a change in targets would affect staffing requirements with the Test Scenario feature.
 This allows you to individually preview changes without permanently saving them.

-Service Level: The percentage of contacts who receive a response within the designated Service Level Threshold.
+- Service Level: The percentage of contacts who receive a response within the designated Target Response Time

-Service Level Threshold: The target response time, in seconds, for determining the Service Level (this is set to hours for email).
+- Target Response Time: The target response time, in seconds, for determining the Service Level (this is set to hours for email)